 - Spay/neuter your pet.
 It’s your responsibility to prevent unwanted animals from being born, and spaying or neutering helps animals lead happier, healthier lives.

 - Take care of your dog’s health by bringing her to the vet for annual checkups.
-Be aware that your dog may require more medical checkups and medication as she ages.
+Be aware that your dog may require more medical checkups and medication as she ages so getting the beste hundeforsikring when your pet is young will more likely allow you to receive the maximum benefit from it.

 - Train your dog.
 Teach him simple cues and proper manners so he will be well-behaved and welcome in any home or setting.